255th ACS National Meeting & Exposition – ACS Theater Presentations

 Margaret Grow-Sadler, Ph.D.

-Program Manager, Graduate & Postdoctoral Scholars Office, American Chemical Society
+Project Manager, Graduate & Postdoctoral Scholars Office, American Chemical Society

-Margaret Grow-Sadler is a Program Manager in the Graduate & Postdoctoral Scholars Office (GPSO) at the American Chemical Society (ACS).
+Margaret Grow-Sadler is a Project Manager in the Graduate & Postdoctoral Scholars Office (GPSO) at the American Chemical Society (ACS).
 She helps support graduate students and postdocs in the chemical sciences, mainly through career-related resources.
 Margaret serves as the Associate Editor of the Graduate and Postdoctoral Chemist digital magazine, manages career development workshops, such as the Preparing for Life After Graduate School workshop, runs the office’s social media presence, supports numerous activities at all ACS National Meetings, and assists with updating, maintaining, and administering the office’s numerous other programs, workshops, and responsibilities.
 Margaret received her BS in chemistry from Villanova University in 2006 (Go Cats!) and her PhD in chemistry, focusing on organic and nanochemistry, from the University of Maryland, Baltimore County, in 2012.
 She joined ACS after a two-year postdoctoral fellowship at Morgan State University in Baltimore, MD, where her research was microwave-assisted organic synthesis of cyanine dyes.

 Stephen Ritter, Ph.D.